Bundled Tuition and Fees

 The Board of Trustees approved the University Facility Fee at its April 26, 1999 meeting.
 The fee was to assist in funding the Ralph Wright Natatorium.
 The state-of-the-art swimming and diving complex is available for student recreation, fitness and instruction.
 The revenue from this fee is applied toward the debt service payment for the natatorium.

 Student Athletics Fee – approved February 21, 2007, $50 per semester

 To help provide a structurally balanced budget for the Athletics Association, the Board of Trustees, at its May 24, 2002 meeting, approved a $25 increase to tuition.
 Included in the board action was a four year phase-in schedule from $25 to $50, beginning with the fall semester, 2002.
-As part of these discussions, the University agreed to consider student requests for extended library hours, provision of child care services, promotion of additional university spirit programs, and provision of additional student tickets for basketball games.
+As part of these discussions, the University agreed to consider student requests for extended library hours, promotion of additional university spirit programs, and provision of additional student tickets for basketball games.
 The Student Athletics Fee was re-authorized by the Board on February 21, 2007.